Save big (up to $1,875) on small business tools with our free membership, business.com+

 Did You Know?Did you know

-Some of the most popular employee benefits include affordable medical insurance, mental health benefits, family care, retirement plans, flexible work arrangements, unlimited paid time off (PTO) and professional development opportunities.
+Today's most sought-after employee benefits include comprehensive medical insurance, mental health support, family care benefits, retirement savings plans, flexible work options, unlimited paid time off (PTO) and professional development opportunities.

 What are the pros of offering flexible benefits?